Desouzathiago/Cadavre-exquis-Thi/Readme.txt

-I love pizza
-And chips too
-Sometimes some bacon
-*But pasta is bae anyway*
+I love pizza And chips too Sometimes some bacon *But pasta is bae anyway* pizza is the best and meats is my bae